Stitching adventures in Uzbekistan

 • English-spoken

-• €6,000 per participant, single-occupancy room with ensuite bathroom, when you pay your deposit by or before January 30th 2026.
+• €6,000 per participant, single-occupancy room with ensuite bathroom, when you pay your deposit by or before February 28th 2026.

-• €6,250 per participant, single-occupancy room with ensuite bathroom, if you pay after February 1st 2026.
+• €6,250 per participant, single-occupancy room with ensuite bathroom, if you pay your deposit

 • Secure your spot with a non-refundable deposit of €1,000